By Elizabeth So, formerly of DisputeSoft

 Clearly defining business requirements for a software project allows developers to write code that correctly implements intended functionality.
 Unclear or vague requirements lead to unclear design specifications, which can hinder the progress of developers and contribute to poor code quality and incorrectly implemented functionality.

 Unrealistic project timelines can also impact code quality.
 Pressure to complete a project in accordance with an unrealistic schedule or budget may cause developers to create less than ideal software solutions or to rush to implement functionality without proper testing.
 Both responses can contribute to poor code quality.

 Scope creep can also affect a project’s timeline.
 Scope creep refers to addition of new requirements or features which expand a project’s scope after the project has begun.
 Code quality may suffer when project managers and developers lack adequate time to implement functionality not included in the original scope of a project.

 Attorneys litigating software failure matters often find that DisputeSoft’s analyses concerning code quality significantly inform their understanding of a dispute.
-To learn about the tools and techniques used to assess code quality, check back in two weeks for the second installment in our “Diving into Code Quality” series: “Assessing Code Quality.”
-If you are litigating or evaluating a failed or troubled software project, please don’t hesitate to contact us at firstname.lastname@example.org.
+To learn about the tools and techniques used to assess code quality, read the second installment in our “Diving into Code Quality” series: “Measuring Code Quality.”
+If you are litigating or evaluating a failed or troubled software project, please don’t hesitate to contact us at [email protected].